Vinimuller/FolderByType/README.md

-# FolderByType
+# Sort By File Type
 Separate archives in folders by their types.
-Paste this bat file in the folder that contains the archives which you want to separate and run it.
-The bat file will be deleted after the sorting ends.
+Run this bat file and insert the directory path where the files to be separated are.